 What this means for advertisers is that there is often a requirement for presence at every stage of the classic funnel.
 This is to ensure you can be found when your ideal customers are looking.

-If this was to be broken down into the four stages, it could look something like this:
+If this was to be broken down into four stages, it could look something like this:

 You will need to have ads that are visually engaging and set up for maximum reach.
-The wider the reach, the higher the opportunity to build awareness in a brand, product or service.
+The wider the reach, the higher the opportunity to build awareness of a brand, product or service.

 Brand awareness campaigns are run across any visual digital marketing platform, such as YouTube, Google Display, Facebook, Instagram, Microsoft Display, Twitter etc… Ideally, you are looking to market to people who are not yet considering purchasing what is available with your business but building the awareness of what is on offer.

 You are looking at a hybrid of awareness and purchase.
 This is the stage where people have been made aware of your products and services and are beginning their research phase to find out more.